Cosmic Tones for Mental Therapy

-Cosmic Tones for Mental Therapy is an album by the American Jazz musician Sun Ra and his Myth Science Arkestra.
-Recorded in 1963, but not released until 1967 on Sun Ra's own Saturn label, the record has become one of the most discussed of Ra's New York recordings.
+Cosmic Tones for Mental Therapy is an album by the American Jazz musician Sun Ra and his Myth Science Arkestra recorded in 1963, but not released until 1967 on Sun Ra's own Saturn label.
 The record was reissued on compact disc by Evidence in 2000.

 Originally released in a sleeve with a Sun Ra doodle, the better known cover, designed by Richard Pedreguera, was in place by 1969.
 Pedreguera also designed the sleeve for The Nubians of Plutonia at around the same time.

 Reception and legacy

-The album has increasingly been discussed within the context of anticipating psychedelia or pointing towards the funk of George Clinton;
+The album has been discussed within the context of anticipating psychedelia or pointing towards the funk of George Clinton;

 'Clinton's astral ritual seems as inspired by the Nation of Islam as it is by Sun Ra, and when asked about the Ra in 1979, Clinton said, "This boy was definitely out to lunch - the same place I eat at."

 When reissued on CD, Art Forms of Dimensions Tomorrow was added to the disc.

-The singer Bilal names it among his 25 favorite albums, citing Sun Ra's use of space, various noises, and African drums.